-• The State of Ohio, Cuyahoga County and Baldwin Wallace University require mask wearing in public spaces on campus and in university buildings and in and around leased spaces.
-Additionally, Responsible Restart Ohio: Higher Education Minimum

-Operating Standards and Recommended Best Practices requires all campus employees and students to wear a facial covering.

-- There will be no campus exceptions to the facemask policy.
-Students seeking an exemption should consider studying remotely for the semester. - Face masks must be worn by everyone (including all faculty, staff, students, guests, accompanists, vendors, admissions visitors and Community Arts School guests) at all times when indoors, unless alone inside a closed practice room or office with the door closed. - Masks must be worn by all participants (students, faculty, accompanists, etc.) throughout all indoor and outdoor instruction (lessons, classes, coaching sessions, etc.) - A mask is never removed during in-person instruction for any reason (including drinking from a water bottle). - Masks should be well-fitted and cover both the nose and mouth.
-The mask should be tight around the edges and not leave gaps on the sides. - Students, Faculty, and Staff will be issued reusable cloth masks: - All vocal primaries will be issued a washable mask with a see-through mouth shield to aid in diction courses - All wind players will be issued a custom and washable instrumental facemask.
+- The State of Ohio, Cuyahoga County and Baldwin Wallace University require mask wearing in public spaces on campus and in university buildings and in and around leased spaces.
+Additionally, Responsible Restart Ohio: Higher Education Minimum Operating Standards and Recommended Best Practices requires all campus employees and students to wear a facial covering. - There will be no campus exceptions to the facemask policy.
+Students seeking an exemption should consider studying remotely for the semester. - Face masks must be worn by everyone (including all faculty, staff, students, guests, accompanists, vendors, admissions visitors and Community Arts School students and families) at all times when indoors on campus, unless alone inside a closed practice room or office with the door closed. - Masks must be worn by all participants (students, faculty, accompanists, etc.) throughout all indoor and outdoor instruction (lessons, classes, coaching sessions, etc.) - A mask is never removed during in-person instruction for any reason (including drinking from a water bottle). - Masks should be well-fitted and cover both the nose and mouth.
+The mask should be tight around the edges and not leave gaps on the sides. - Students must not enter the building without a mask on (including lobbies).
+Masks must be placed over nose and mouth at least 20 feet away from any outside door. - MERV 13 filtering materials in masks become ineffective when they are washed in a washing machine.
+Please use masks where the filter can be removed prior to washing.
+If this is not possible, plan to purchase replacement masks. - Students, faculty, and staff returning from Fall semester were already issued reusable cloth masks: - All vocal primaries were issued a washable mask with a see-through mouth shield to aid in diction courses - All wind players were issued a custom and washable instrumental facemask.
 Instrumentalists can also make their own performing facemasks by placing a small slit in a surgical style mask.
 Do not use these performance masks for any other purpose. - Wind players must also mask their instruments using a bell cover, both indoors and outdoors.
-Students can make their own bell covers using MERV 13 or surgical mask materials. - Signage reminders of best practices (social distancing, face masks, hand hygiene) will be placed throughout the Conservatory. - Any other unmasked playing or singing must be approved in writing by the consent of the appropriate Department Chair and Conservatory Dean.
+Students can make their own bell covers using MERV 13 or surgical mask materials. - Students and faculty who are new to campus can obtain masks or MERV 13 materials from Lisa or Kris in the Conservatory Administrative suite. - Signage reminders of best practices (social distancing, face masks, hand hygiene) are placed throughout the Conservatory.

+- Any other unmasked playing or singing must be approved in writing by the consent of the appropriate Department Chair and Conservatory Dean. - Gaiters must have at least two layers of filtration or should not be used.